What is First Chicago Method?

 - Downside Case = 15% (1 – 85%)

-Using the “SUMPRODUCT” Excel function, with the first array consisting of the probability weights while the second array consists of the valuations – we arrive at a weighted valuation of $125 million.
+Using the “SUMPRODUCT” Excel function, with the first array comprising the probability weights and the second array of valuations, we arrive at a weighted valuation of $125 million.